No matter how perfect your human-feline relationship is, at some point, you may find yourself asking, “Why won’t my cat sleep with me anymore?”

 It’s best to take a gradual and considerate approach to entice your cat back to your bed.
 Or you may just have to accept that she wants to sleep somewhere else.

-IS IT MEAN TO NOT LET MY CAT SLEEP WITH ME?
+IS IT MEAN TO NOT LETTING MY CAT SLEEP WITH ME?

 WHAT DOES IT MEAN IF MY CAT SLEEPS WITH ME EVERY NIGHT?